g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

         The unsubtle common denominator of this slips into hard '<a href="{{ConRel}}">conceptual</a>' relativism: science as just the West's arrogant imperial way of knowing, with no superior claim to generality, replicability or authority.
     </li><br>
     <li class="footnote" id="fn:11">
-        For my purposes, <i>scienciness</i> is just an additive function of:
+        For my purposes, <i>scienciness</i> is a dumb additive function of:
         <ul>
             <li>Are their explanations naturalistic? </li>
             <li>Is their research based on going and looking at things?</li>